They have biked with us

 Best Ever!
 250km Mountain Bike In Morocco

-Best ever!
+Best ever mountain bike trip!
 250km from the High atlas to Chigaga dunes! we were a group of four, and completed a 5-day mountain bike ride in december-january 2012/2013 with maroc nature. it was to some of us the "best ever" of any sports holidays ever done (and between us - there have been volumes of those before). everything, from logistics, choice of cars, to camps, to guest houses, to cooking and food and friendliness of staff, to the outstanding and superior quality and choice of the mountainbikes themselves, the route we rode, and our local leads, everything was picture perfect. i am sorry if this sounds over the top, but it actually is understating the facts. we will definitely go back, and do some more! and last but not least, marocco rocks! it is a great country full of lovely people and absolutely breathtaking natural scenery.

 Fantastic Mountain Biking In Morocco